Sedum makinoi 'Ogon'

 Golden Japanese Stonecrop, Ogon Sedum

-Sedum makinoi ‘Ogon’ is a tiny-leaved, spreading, ground cover Sedum that is noted for its bright gold foliage.
-It typically forms a dense mat growing up to 2 inches (5 cm) high and creeping up to 12 inches (30 cm) wide or more.
-Individual rounded leaves are only 0.25 inch (8 mm) wide.
-Best golden leaf color usually occurs with some part afternoon shade.
-The tiny, star-like, yellow-green flowers appear in summer.
+Sedum makinoi 'Ogon' is a spreading ground cover with slender stems and small bright gold leaves.
+It typically forms a dense mat, growing up to 2 inches (5 cm) tall and creeping up to 12 inches (30 cm) wide.
+Leaves are rounded and only 0.25 inches (0.6 cm) wide.
+The best golden color usually occurs with some part afternoon shade.

 How to Grow and Care